 YouTube: Inventory Management - An Introduction by Rob O'Byrne - link

-EIM - Effective Inventory Management - EIM allows an organization to meet or exceed customers’ expectations of product availability while maximizing net profits.
+EIM - Effective Inventory Management - EIM allows an organisation to meet or exceed customers’ expectations of product availability while maximising net profits.
 A website with links to resources, seminars and articles - link

 Eli Goldratt's business novel "Isn't it Obvious" makes leaning about inventory management entertaining.
 Eli developed the concept of the Theory of Constraints.

 Further reading on this topic at the Menu: Theory of Constraints